WHY A PLANNED GIFT?

 Your donation to the Messler Gallery Endowment will expand the pool of exhibitors and the scale of work presented (by covering shipping costs), enlist accomplished guest curators and jurors, and, from time to time, travel exhibitions and publish catalogs.

 THE ACORN SOCIETY

 If you inform the Center for Furniture Craftsmanship of your intended planned gift, we will invite you to attend special events and receive recognition as a member of the Acorn Society.
 (Who, more than a woodworker, appreciates that mighty oaks from little acorns grow?)
-Every September, the Acorn Society meets for a private preview of the fall exhibition in the Messler Gallery and a tour of the workshops, followed by lunch with the President of the Board and the Executive Director.
+Acorn Society members receive our newsletter, invitations to all exhibitions and events, plus year-end reports from the Executive Director.